 School Social Worker

 Thank you for visiting the Kindergarten Connections homepage!
-We encourage you to browse the contents of this page in order to learn more about what our program has to offer Lathers students and families.
+I encourage you to browse the contents of this page in order to learn more about what our program has to offer Lathers students and families.

 WHAT is the Kindergarten Connections Program?

-Kindergarten Connections office is located directly across from the main office inside of Lathers.
+The Kindergarten Connections office is located directly across from the main office inside of Lathers.

 WHAT Kindergarten Connections programs and services are available?